 Thank god for Jeff Bridges, then, as the film lights up whenever he's there onscreen, abiding.
 Maybe he's never had a 'real' job either, but he's the dude, and that makes all the difference.
 In one of his military pep talks (he's head of this experimental psi-ops division), he says that his recruits will learn to "see and hear everything" and to "stop talking in cliches" and live in the moment.
 Did you hear that last part about cliches, McGregor?
 You remembered it enough for a flashback but via one of the most tired cliches of all - the 60s protest rock-scored montage.
 Better stop, children, what's that sound?
 It's 60s rock cliche!
 Barefoot servants too!
 Something was happening here, and what it was, Ewan is sure we'll agree, aint exactly clear.
 Such a brave, piercing journalistic acumen!

 So, if you come to this film hoping, as I did, for a psychedelic ride into the mind of the military, man will you be disappointed, as the film seems to side more with the annoying journalist than the psi-ops kooks, making the end result a bit like APOCALYPSE NOW if Cathy (from the comic strip) played the Captain Willard role ("Day four - the river has too many bugs, and how come the army doesn't serve cake?
 Wauggh!")

 Most journalists are way too cool to whine every step of the way as they tag along for a story; they keep quiet or ask questions and if they do ask they don't sneer at the answers if they get them.
 But the times have a-changed and young men these days are, apparently, well, if not all mice, perhaps unaware of their non-mice options due to a dearth of assertive father figures.
 Compare the bleating of McGregor's hideous wally, for example, with James Stewart in REAR WINDOW, trying to explain life in a combat zone to Grace Kelly.
-She might be all fashionista but she's ten times the man McGregor is... and cuter too.
+She might be all fashionista but she's ten times the man McGregor is... cuter too.